Skip to content

 • Tropical lilies: Store indoors in a heated aquarium or moist sand (50-65°F).

 By following these tips, you’ll keep your pond thriving year-round!
 Have more questions?
-Reach out to Aquascape Eco—we’re here to help you build the pond of your dreams!
+Reach out to A-Eco - we’re here to help you build the pond of your dreams!

-Previous article Adding Your Fish To The Pond
+Previous article Adding Koi or Goldfish To A Pond Safely

 Next article Spring Pond Care Guide: Revitalize Your Pond for the Season